davidmainzer/davidmainzer.github.io/_articles/Gentoo_Linux.md

 revdep-rebuild -v -- --ask
 {% endhighlight bash %}

 Maybe you want to remove unused binary packages from time to time.
-I prefer eclean because I have gentoolkit installed already.
+I prefer `eclean` because I have `app-portage/gentoolkit` installed already.

 ### Cleanup with eclean
 `eclean` is part of `app-portage/gentoolkit`